do-it-ecm/promo-2024-2025/Corne-Titouan/mon/temps-3.1/index.md

 ### Ma question

-For the moment I didn't write anything to end the game ...
+For now, I haven't written anything to end the game ...
 What do you suggest ?

 ### La réponse de GitHub Copilot Chat